Questions left unanswered?We’re here to help. Jump into Discord and we’ll get you sorted.

 Is there a team or insider token allocation?

 No. Nirvana has no team or insider allocations.
-Every AVA in existence (including ANA) was minted through the protocol in a fair exchange.
+Every navToken in existence (including ANA) was minted through the protocol in a fair exchange.
 Any pre-mint or insider distribution would compromise solvency, so it’s disallowed by design.
 Likewise, there is no insider NIRV or prANA allocations.
 The team is funded by a portion of fees.

-How are AVA floor prices impenetrable?
+How are navToken floor prices impenetrable?

-How are AVA floor prices impenetrable?
+How are navToken floor prices impenetrable?

 Does the floor ever go down?